 Arts, History and Cultural Council

-- Typically the First Monday of each month, except on holidays, then the second Monday (some exceptions)
+- Typically the First Monday of the month.
+See 2023 calendar.

-- 6:30 p.m. regular meetings, additional weekly meetings in April and May for SCFD grant season
+- 6:30 p.m. regular meetings, additional weekly virtual meetings in April and May for SCFD grant season

 - The arts, history and cultural council shall consist of eight members plus two alternates with one of the members and one of the alternates being a youth between the age of fourteen to eighteen years old.